SummaryRead the full fact sheet

 Sporting performance and glycaemic index

-The glycaemic index (GI) ranks food and fluids by how ‘carbohydrate-rich’ they are and how quickly they affect the body’s blood sugar levels.
+The ranks food and fluids by how ‘carbohydrate-rich’ they are and how quickly they affect the body’s blood sugar levels.
 The GI has become of increasing interest to athletes in the area of sports nutrition.

-More research is required to confirm the best recommendations for sports nutrition.
-However, there is a suggestion that low GI foods may be useful before exercise to provide a more sustained energy release.
+There is a suggestion that low GI foods may be useful before exercise to provide a more sustained energy release, although evidence is not convincing in terms of any resulting performance benefit.

 Moderate to high GI foods and fluids may be the most beneficial during exercise and in the early recovery period.
 However, it is important to remember the type and timing of food eaten should be tailored to personal preferences and to maximise the performance of the particular sport in which the person is involved.

 Some people may experience a negative response to eating close to exercise.
-A meal high in fat or protein is likely to increase the risk of digestive discomfort.
-It is recommended that meals just before exercise should be high in carbohydrates and known not to cause gastrointestinal upset.
+A meal high in fat, protein or fibre is likely to increase the risk of digestive discomfort.
+It is recommended that meals just before exercise should be high in carbohydrates as they do not cause gastrointestinal upset.

 Eating during exercise

 During exercise lasting more than 60 minutes, an intake of carbohydrate is required to top up blood glucose levels and delay fatigue.
-Current recommendations suggest 30-60 g of carbohydrate is sufficient, and can be in the form of lollies, sports gels, low-fat muesli and sports bars or sandwiches with white bread.
+Current recommendations suggest 30 to 60 g of carbohydrate is sufficient, and can be in the form of lollies, sports gels, sports drinks, low-fat muesli and sports bars or sandwiches with white bread.

 Eating after exercise

-Suitable choices to start refuelling include sports drinks, juices, cereal and low-fat milk, low-fat flavoured milk, sandwiches, pasta, muffin/crumpets, fruit and yoghurt.
+Suitable choices to start refuelling include sports drinks, juices, cereal and low-fat milk, low-fat flavoured milk, sandwiches, pasta, muffins/crumpets, fruit and yoghurt.

 Protein and sporting performance

 Protein is an important part of a training diet and plays a key role in post-exercise recovery and repair.
-Protein needs are generally met by following a high-carbohydrate diet, because many foods, especially cereal-based foods, are a combination of carbohydrate and protein.
+Protein needs are generally met (and often exceeded) by most athletes who consume sufficient energy in their diet.

 The amount of protein recommended for sporting people is only slightly higher than that recommended for the general public.
 For example:

-- General public and active people – the daily recommended amount of protein is 0.8–1.0 g/kg of body weight (a 60 kg person should eat around 45–60 g of protein daily).
+- General public and active people – the daily recommended amount of protein is 0.8 to 1.0 g/kg of body weight (a 60 kg person should eat around 45 to 60 g of protein daily).

-- Sports people involved in non-endurance events – people who exercise daily for 45–60 minutes should consume between 1.0–1.2 g/kg of body weight per day.
+- Sports people involved in non-endurance events – people who exercise daily for 45 to 60 minutes should consume between 1.0 to 1.2 g/kg of body weight per day.

-- Sports people involved in endurance events and strength events – people who exercise for longer periods (more than one hour) or who are involved in strength exercise, such as weight lifting, should consume between 1.2–1.7 g/kg of protein of body weight per day.
+- Sports people involved in endurance events and strength events – people who exercise for longer periods (more than one hour) or who are involved in strength exercise, such as weight lifting, should consume between 1.2 to 2.0 g protein/kg of body weight per day.

 While more research is required, other concerns associated with very high-protein diets include: